b-lukaszuk/RJ_BS_eng/contents/comparisons_categ_data.md

 probability under $H_{0}$ = 0.5).
 I leave the rest of the output to decipher to you (as a mini-exercise).

-In general `Htests.BinomialTest` is useful when you want to compare the obtained experimental result that may fall into one of two categories (generally
+In general `Ht.BinomialTest` is useful when you want to compare the obtained experimental result that may fall into one of two categories (generally
 called: success or failure) with a theoretical binomial distribution with a known probability of success (we check if the obtained result is compatible with